 LEADERSHIP

-Javania M. Webb- Founder, Executive Director & President
+Dr. Javania Michelle Webb: Founder, Executive Director & President

-Opening You Are Worthy, Incorporated in the St. Louis area keeps diversity and inclusion at the forefront.
-Javania wished that program like You Are Worthy, Inc was around when she was in high school and college to help her focus on educational goals.
+Having You Are Worthy, Incorporated in the St. Louis area, provides a much-needed change for supporting BlackLGTBQ+ youth and young adults and those who have experienced foster care.
+Dr. Javania Michelle wished that there were programs like You Are Worthy, incorporated were around while she was in high school and college to help her focus on her inner thoughts and educational goals.

 For over 10 years, Tatiana has advanced her experience with youth through internships, employment opportunities and overtime volunteerism through mentoring.
 She started as an intern at Cook County Juvenile Court, during her junior year at Howard University.
 Her desire to grow as a professional and gain work experience led to a passion for working with undeserved and at risk youth.
 These experiences provided a vast appreciation for the many clubs, extracurricular activities, and summer academic programs in which she participated as a teen.
 However, it also showed her one of the missing components in the lives of the youth with whom she worked – someone who cared and could help them to see and fulfill their potential.
 She was determined to be this someone.